 Disclaimer: I am not a film critic and this is not a film review.
 It is my response to watching a very strong and engaging film that moved me deeply.

-Manto himself said, “My stories are mirrors to society to see itself,” and Nandita Das’ Manto is one of the most truthful and vivid portrayals of the society in the partition and post-partition era.
+Manto himself said, “My stories are mirrors to society to see itself.”
+Nandita Das’s Manto is one of the most truthful and vivid portrayals of society in the partition and post-partition era.

 I was introduced to the writings of Manto when I was 18, and since then, I have read most of his published work.
-Over the years, I had a strong impression of him in my mind and through his writing I did have an understanding of his passion, his sensitivity, his anger, his suffering and it was a bit overwhelming for me to see ‘Manto’ on screen.
+Over the years, I had a strong impression of him in my mind.
+Through his writing, I did have an understanding of his passion, his sensitivity, his anger, and his suffering.
+It was a bit overwhelming for me to see Manto on screen.

-Nawazuddin Siddiqui expresses Manto’s pride, self-respect, his deepest pain, his turmoil, his flaws, and his sensitivity to perfection.
+Nawazuddin Siddiqui expresses Manto’s pride, self-respect, deepest pain, turmoil, flaws, and sensitivity to perfection.
 The actor who is known for his exceptionally nuanced performances has outdone himself with this role.